1. MIYAZAKI’S FILMS FEATURE A TECHNIQUE CALLED ‘PILLOW SHOTS’

 The small town which seems picturesque but is actually terrible is so common in story that it’s pretty much expected by the audience.
 For this very reason, storytellers can subvert that expectation by giving the newcomer a pleasant experience in a new place, even though that character expected the worst.

 Schitt’s Creek is a different example of a subverted apparent utopia because the town is not presented as a utopia at all — the set designers went to a lot of trouble to make the town where it’s filmed look a lot worse than it is.
 Although this small town looks dilapidated on screen, it is revealed to the audience that the people of Schitt’s Creek are warm and friendly.
-This town looks like it will be full of illiberal bigots, but they sexual diversity.
-The creators were sure of one thing from the start — they didn’t want bigotry in this feel good show.
+This town looks like it will be full of illiberal bigots, but they embrace sexual diversity.
+The creators were sure of one thing from the start — they didn’t want any bigotry in this feel good show.

 I never encountered the story of Bluebeard growing up, as it was left out of my childhood fairytale anthologies.